ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 ## What is Danksharding? {#what-is-danksharding}

 Danksharding is the full realization of the rollup scaling that began with Proto-Danksharding.
 Danksharding will bring massive amounts of space on Ethereum for rollups to dump their compressed transaction data.
-This means Ethereum will be able to support hundeds of individual rollups with ease and make millions of transactions per second a reality.
+This means Ethereum will be able to support hundreds of individual rollups with ease and make millions of transactions per second a reality.

 The way this works is by expanding the blobs attached to blocks from 1 in Proto-Danksharding to 64 in full Danksharding.
-The rest of the changes required are all updated to the way consensus clients operate to enable them to handle the new large blobs.
-Several of these changes are already on the roadmap for other purposes idnependent of Danksharding.
+The rest of the changes required are all updates to the way consensus clients operate to enable them to handle the new large blobs.
+Several of these changes are already on the roadmap for other purposes independent of Danksharding.
 For example, Danksharding requires proposer-builder separation to have been implemented.
-This is an uprgade that separates the tasks of building blocks and proposign blocks across different validators.
+This is an uprgade that separates the tasks of building blocks and proposing blocks across different validators.
 Similarly, data availability sampling is required for Danksharding, but it is also required for the development of very lightweight clients that do not store much historical data ("stateless clients").

 <ExpandableCard title="Why does Danksharding require proposer-builder separation?">
 Proposer-builder separation is required to prevent individual validators from having to generate expensive commitments and proofs for 32MB of blob data.
 This would put too much strain on home stakers and require them to invest in more powerful hardware, which hurts decentralization.
 Instead, specialized block builders take responsibility for this expensive computational work.
 Then, they make their blocks available to block proposers to broadcast.
 The block proposer simply chooses the block that is most profitable.
 Anyone can verify the blobs cheaply and quickly, meaning any normal validator can check that the block builders are behaving honestly.
 This allows the large blobs to be processes without sacrificing decentralization.
-Misbehaving block builders culd simply be ejected from the network and slashed - others will step into their place because block building is a profitable activity.
+Misbehaving block builders could simply be ejected from the network and slashed - others will step into their place because block building is a profitable activity.
 </ExpandableCard>

 <ExpandableCard title="Why does Danksharding require data availability sampling?">